merakigenart/meraki-js-sdk/README.md

 ##### `registerScript()`

 The `Meraki.registerScript(instance)` method registers your script class to allow for automated rendering of your code.
-You may call this method manually as the last line in your script, or omit it entirely (and added automatically).
+You may call this method manually as the last line in your script, or omit it entirely _(it's called automatically)_.

 ##### `tokenAgeInSeconds()`